AardWolf/hunter-verification/specs.md

 `/hv-cleanup`: Cleans up users no longer in the server.
 Should log all freed hunter ids/user ids.

+## Flag - Admin

+`/hv-flag`: Flags an id, blocking it from future registrations even if cleaned up or freed.
+Alerts if used in a lookup or registration attempt.

 # Phrases

 Phrases should be simple and could be generated from three arrays.
 For example, color + animal + noun will lead to things like "purple monkey dishwasher".
 We could use in-game terms or whatever seems fun and still have enough options to be fairly random.